The Navigation component provides a Kotlin-based domain-specific language, or

 Activity destination

-DSL function takes a unique ID to assign to this destination but is not
+DSL function takes a type parameter for the route but is not parameterized to

-explicit activity class would not make sense.
-As with fragment destinations,
+activity class wouldn't make sense.
+As with fragment destinations, you can also

 label = getString(R.string.activity_title)